JeffersonLab/clas12alignment/dc/README.md

 5. [sum of 4 gaussians plus background, optimized for the old Saclay cryotarget](https://github.com/JeffersonLab/clas12alignment/dc/java/dc-alignment/src/main/java/org/clas/dc/alignment/Histo.java#L842),
 6. [sum of 4 gaussians plus background, optimized for the RG-C polarized target](https://github.com/JeffersonLab/clas12alignment/dc/java/dc-alignment/src/main/java/org/clas/dc/alignment/Histo.java#L899),
 7. sum of 4 gaussians plus background, optimized for the new cryotarget.

 Option 1 is mostly for MC studies, option 2 and 3 have been implemented for RG-F in the assumption of fitting only the downstream or upstream target window, options 4 and 5 have been implemented for the old cryotarget, option 6 for the RG-C polarized target and option 7 for the new cryotarget used first in RG-D. In the default and most used case (5), two gaussians are used to fit the target cell windows, the third gaussian is used to fit the heath shield located downstream to the target cell and the optional fourth gaussian fits the scattering chamber exit window located at about 28 cm from the target center.
 The plot below shows an example of the 4 Gaussians fit.
 ![Plot_07-29-2022_10 18 30_PM](https://user-images.githubusercontent.com/7524926/181837320-4bedbbb7-c0a8-4957-9a84-b09f82a63265.png)

 For the fit to converge, it is critical to choose appropriately the target parameters at https://github.com/JeffersonLab/clas12alignment/blob/dcDev4/dc/java/dc-alignment/src/main/java/org/clas/dc/alignment/Constants.java#L81-L94.
-Predefined sets of parameters are provided for the different fit functions as for example and are automatically selected based on the fitting function choice.
+Predefined sets of parameters are provided for the different fit functions and are automatically selected based on the fitting function choice.
 Those default can be overwritten using the command-line option ```-vertpar```.
 The fitted gausssian means are used to determine the target offset with respect to the nominal value.
 This difference is one of the measurements used in the final fit to extract the alignment constants.
 If option 5 is selected, the offset of the scattering-chambers exit-window from the nominal position is also used in the final minuit fit.

 ### Output